malahx/QuickMods/QuickHide/README.md

 #### Changelog

+3.2.4
+	Fixed issue when one mod (ie: ToolbarController) has multiple buttons, QuickHide was getting confused

 v3.23 - 2017.05.31
 * New: Added support of the stock localisation,
 * New: Deleted support of the LanguagePatches,